pherreragalvez/woRksheets/README.md

 3. Excel data bases - openxlsx (xlsx only), readxl (importing only)
 4. Exporting tables and plots

-### Other notes
-* Organise by data format: xlsx, xls, csv, data.
-* Exporting different tables in different excel sheets of the same excel archive.
-* Data exploration

 ## Joins

 ## Data manipulation